aishat-liasu/aishat-liasu/README.md

 I am a Full Stack Web Developer and Software Engineer.
 I am a problem solver seeking to solve problems through human creativity and by properly utilising technology.
 I am constantly learning better ways to write maintainable and scalable code as well as improve my soft skills.
-As of the moment, I am trying to create my portfolio as it's long over due.
+As of the moment, I am working my portfolio as it's long over due.

 ### Technical Skills